securitykiss-com/rfw/README.md

 - return help info for client.
 Response should include server ip, port, and relevant rfw configuration details GET /

+expire parameter is valid only for PUT requests

 Examples: